 - Estimated payback and savings for each recommended measure

-We also provide information about rebates, incentives, or other applicable programs.
-As part of the audit, we will conduct a water balance, which will compare the metered water amounts with the estimated water usage of all of the water consuming devices.
-From this we have in the past been able to identify leaks and metering problems.
+We also provide information about refunds, incentives or other applicable programs.
+As part of the audit, we conduct a water balance, which compares the metered water amounts with the estimated water usage of all of the water consuming devices.
+From this we have been able to identify leaks and metering problems.

 The Purpose of a Water Audit Report